Category Archives: Journal Entries

 Several of us set our heavy packs down, and we all climbed the chain, one person at a time, to have a look.
 Viktor and Varin needed a little help, but we weren’t too worried: Varin said he had spells that could arrest a fall, just in case someone slipped.
 We emerged in a small chamber with a short hall leading away towards a giant carving of a head at the end, with a mouth several feet wide, open in a raging scream.

 Everyone agreed this was some sort of wind trap because what else could it be?
 Sera and Snagsby pulled out sets of climbing pitons, and started driving them into the cracks in the walls on either side.
 Viktor, Varin, and Viore—the “V” club—stayed behind as the rest of us worked.
 Sera and Snagsby tied the ropes to the pitons, and we advanced along the hall, pounding the metal spikes in every few feet, forming a safety line that we all could hold on to.
 As Sera neared the face, the eyes began to glow red, forming swirling, mesmerizing patterns.
-Sera and Zhog couldn’t tear gaze away.
+Sera and Zhog couldn’t tear their gaze away.
 And then the wind began.

 It was a stiff wind at first, like you might find in a summer storm.
 Sera and Zhog regained their senses in time to grab the ropes and hold on, and resumed their advance.
 The wind steadily picked up, growing fiercer and fiercer until it was so strong it was like a solid force, pushing us away.

 “Let’s do a controlled retreat,” I called out, realizing I couldn’t hold on for much longer.
 That was easier said than done.
 The wind was a force so strong we couldn’t easily control our movements, which meant we couldn’t hold on to the ropes.
 One by one, we peeled away from the wall and tumbled down the hall towards the pit.
-I bounced hard, barely managing to stay conscious as I was blown backwards.
+I bounced hard, barely managing to stay conscious as I was blown backward.
 If it wasn’t for the spells, we all might have plummeted to our deaths.

 We stood safely on the ground, the wind still buffeting around us from the hall above.
 “That would have hurt,” Varin said, unnecessarily.
 We were all thinking it.